DaniloSF/rivals_rwinner/README.md

 You can modify these settings as per your requirements.
 If the `config.ini` file is not found in the same directory as the executable, the tool will create a new one with default settings.

+## Build

+To build this project, you will need to have Rust installed on your system.
+Additionally, you will need to use the nightly Rust toolchain.

+To add the nightly toolchain with the correct target, run the following command in your terminal: `rustup target add i686-pc-windows-msvc --toolchain nightly`

+Following this, the project is setup to compile, run `cargo build ; cargo run` to compile

 ## Note

 This tool is intended for educational purposes only.
 Use at your own risk.